yaredwb/PINN-Poroelasticity-Paper/docs/index.md

 # Introduction

 In recent years, physics-informed neural networks (PINNs) have created a new trend at the intersection of machine learning and computational modeling research.
 Such models involve physical governing equations as constraints in the neural network such that training is performed both on example data and the governing equations.
-In addition to PINNs, various names are used by different researchers to refer to the concept and the most common ones include \emph{physics-based deep learning}, \emph{theory-guided data science} and \emph{deep hidden physics models}.
+In addition to PINNs, various names are used by different researchers to refer to the concept and the most common ones include *physics-based deep learning*, *theory-guided data science* and *deep hidden physics models*.
 In general, the aims of these applications include improving the efficiency, accuracy and generalization capability of numerical methods for the solution of PDEs.

 Since the pioneering work on PINNs by Raissi et al. (2019), where well-known partial differential equations (PDEs) such as Burgers' equation and Schroedinger's equation are investigated, the concept has been applied to various problems in computational science and engineering.
 The application areas are increasing rapidly with different variations in the general methodology.